 - Wash his hands.
 Hands are the culprits when it comes to spreading infections.
 So wash them after coming home.
 Don’t overdo it though.

 - Change clothes after coming home.
-Clothes too have a potential to carry pathogen.
+Clothes too, have the potential to carry pathogens.
 So get him in a habit of changing into home clothes after coming back.

 - Continue sending him to the daycare.
 If he is sick, keep him at home.
 But if he has just a runny nose, send him there.
 It will build his immunity in the long run.
 And the peer interaction he has will help his social skills as well.